-Though the general public may not realize it, there are materials that exist in the world that have yet to be discovered.
-Material science and engineering deal with the research, discovery, and creation of new materials by incorporating elements of physics, chemistry, and engineering.
+Though the general public may not realize it, there are materials in the world that have yet to be discovered.
+Material science and engineering deal with the research, discovery, and creation of new materials.
+This process incorporates elements of physics, chemistry, and engineering.

-The discovery of new materials could help to uncover solutions to global depletion of natural resources, and may offers solutions to problems previously thought unsolvable.
+The discovery of new materials could help to uncover solutions to global depletion of natural resources.
+It may also offer solutions to problems previously thought unsolvable.
 Material science is also used to analyze failed components of materials to uncover why they fail in certain applications.

 View More Lab Design Guides: